sdwebui-extensions/LanPaint/README.md

 ## Contribute

+# 2025/03/06: Bug Fix for str not callable error and unpack error.
+Big thanks to [jamesWalker55](https://github.com/jamesWalker55) and [EricBCoding](https://github.com/EricBCoding).

 Help us improve LanPaint! 🚀 **Report bugs**, share **example cases**, or contribute your **personal parameter settings** to benefit the community.